Correlation distances in social networks: Introduction

-Related works have examined how correlations vary with distance, typically using the length of the shortest path between two nodes as a measure of the distance between them.
-In Ref.~\cite{Arcagni}, the authors apply three different methods to understand higher-order assortativity; a random-walk based approach, a path-based approach and a degree-based path approach.
-Another theoretical approach is taken in Ref.~\cite{Fujiki}.
+Another theoretical approach is taken in by Fujiki et al.~\cite{Fujiki}.
 Here the authors look at several joint and conditional probability distributions relating node degrees and the shortest path lengths that separate them.
 These methods are more focused on the mean-field scenario rather than correlations in empirical datasets as we are here.
-In Ref.~\cite{Mizutaka} the authors observe a critical value for the average degree of an Erd\H{o}s-R\'enyi random graph, above which negative long distance correlations emerge.
-Finally, Ref.~\cite{Mayo} studies three social networks using a slightly different approach.
+Mizutaka et al.~\cite{Mizutaka} observe a critical value for the average degree of an Erd\H{o}s-R\'enyi random graph, above which negative long distance correlations emerge.
+Finally, Mayo et al.~\cite{Mayo} study three social networks using a slightly different approach.
 They look at the average degrees of nodes at the end of paths of a certain length from source nodes and plot this versus the source node degree to view correlations.
 However, they only study correlation between nodes separated by paths of length four or less on three social networks, concluding that more research is necessary.

 In this paper, we study path lengths up to the diameter of our graphs for 16 empirical social networks.
 In the following section we outline the theoretical framework for our correlation measure, and introduce an expression to quantify assortativity as a function of distance.
 We then apply this to 16 social networks to observe correlation behaviour beyond nearest neighbours.
 We then perform simulations on random graphs, configuration model variants of each empirical network, as well as generated assortative networks, to attempt to generalise the results we observe.